volpet2014/fedramp-automation/src/validations/rules/Writing_FedRAMP_Validations.md

 </sch:rule>
 ```

 The `<sch:rule>` element sets the locus within the document to be used as a relative reference for the subordinate assertions (`<sch:assert>` elements).
 In this case, the locus is `oscal:system-characteristics`: an XPath statement identifying the context element using a (namespace-)qualified element name.
-Statement subordinate to `<rule>` can refer to the con text implicitly or explicitly using the XPath function `current()`.
+Statement subordinate to `<rule>` can refer to the context implicitly or explicitly using the XPath function `current()`.

 The first assertion `id="has-system-id"`has a test (an XPath statement in the `test` attribute stating `oscal:system-id[@identifier-type eq 'https://fedramp.gov']` which asserts "the `oscal:system-characteristics` element has a child element `oscal:system-id` which must have an `@identifier-type eq 'https://fedramp.gov'` with a specific value.
 The natural language prose equivalent "A FedRAMP SSP must have a FedRAMP system identifier." resides within the `<sch:assert>` element.